-- (5a) Following the successful transfer of credits in accordance with subsection (1), Rhine-Waal University of Applied Sciences can and, at the student's request, must place said student into an advanced semester based on the number of transferred/recognised credits divided by the total number of obtainable credits in the degree programme.
-If the first decimal place is less than five, the semester number will be rounded down to the nearest whole number, otherwise it will be rounded up. - (6) Intentionally omitted. - (7) The Examination Boards are responsible for credit transfer requests.
-Examiners as defined under Section 8 (1) may be consulted as needed. - (8) If a credit transfer request as defined under subsection (1) is denied, the affected student may appeal the decision to the Executive Board.
+(5a) After the successful transfer of credits in accordance with subsection (1), Rhine-Waal University of Applied Sciences can and, at the student's request, must place said student into an advanced semester based on the number of transferred credits in relation to the total number of obtainable credits in the degree programme.
+If the first decimal place of this calculation is less than five, the semester number will be rounded down to the nearest whole number, otherwise it will be rounded up.

+(6) Intentionally omitted.

+(7) The Examination Boards are responsible for credit transfer requests.
+Examiners as defined under Section 8 (1) may be consulted as needed.

+(8) If a credit transfer request as defined by subsection (1) is denied, the affected student may appeal the decision to the Executive Board.
 The Executive Board will issue a recommendation on the request to the responsible Examination Board.

-Placement examination
+Section 10 Placement examination

-- (1) Applicants who have acquired the skills and knowledge needed for university studies, but by other means than previous study experience, are eligible to sit for a placement examination in order to commence their studies in a more advanced semester, provided this does not clash with any applicable regulations for the allocation of slots in degree programmes at German universities. - (2) Depending on the results of the placement examination, the applicant may be partially or fully exempted from the internship requirement set forth in Section 4 (3) or certain courses and their corresponding examination or certificate requirements.
+(1) Applicants who have acquired the skills and knowledge needed to study at university, but by means other than previous study experience, are eligible to sit for a placement examination in order to commence their studies in a more advanced semester, provided this does not clash with any applicable regulations for the allocation of slots in degree programmes at German universities.

+(2) Depending on the results of the placement examination, the applicant may be partially or fully exempted from the internship requirement set forth in Section 4 (3), certain courses in the degree programme, and corresponding examinations or certificates.
 The applicant will be notified of this decision directly.